sebastian-alexandru/React_CRUD-App/README.md

+# React-CRUD-App

-A React CRUD App using Tailwind CSS, Axios, React-Router-Dom and Json-Server.
+A React CRUD App created using Tailwind CSS, Axios, React-Router-Dom and Json-Server.

 JSON-server for fake APIs and React Axios package to perform HTTP Requests in react.